fastoch/Networking/Cisco_IOS.md

 You can see the full router name when creating the key, which syntax is <hostname.domain-name>
 SSH will use this key to encrypt & decrypt the traffic.
 The default length for the key is 512 bits.
-It is recommended to use 2048 bits nowadays.
+It is **recommended to use 2048 bits** nowadays.
 NIST deems RSA 2048 sufficient until 2030, balancing security strength and computational efficiency.

-Check the SSH version and turn it up to version 2 if needed:
+Check the SSH version and turn it up to version 2 if not already the case:
 `show ip ssh`
 `ip ssh version 2`